Hiranai: 1939 to present

 In 2012, Hiranai won a competition amongst towns and cities in Aomori Prefecture for who could produce the best advertisement film for their town.
 The film was titled, It's not "The Town that Nobody Knows"! (しらない町じゃないよ！, Shiranai-machi janaiyo!) as a play on the pronunciation of the town's name and that the town isn't well known.
 The commercial features a child looking for the town, Shiranai, but nobody knows where that is.
 She then is told that she is probably looking for Hiranai and that it's not a town that nobody knows.
 This phrase from the film is well known by the town's citizens.

 Demographics

 Per Japanese census data, the population of Hiranai has decreased by 38% over the past 50 years.
+The town's population dropped below 10,000 for the first time in a century in November 2023.

 Geography

 Hiranai occupies the Natsudomari Peninsula, the northern end of the Ōu Mountain Range that juts into central Mutsu Bay.
 The town's population is concentrated near the Japan National Route 4 passing through the east and west of the town and the Aoimori Railway Line (formerly the Tōhoku Main Line).
 The town office is in the settlement of Kominato, the central part of Hiranai centered around the valley of the Kominato River.
 The Kominato River begins in the mountains in the south of Hiranai, and flows north through the mountains until it reaches the flat land the town is situated on.
 After passing through Kominato, it joins the Morita River, which empties into Mutsu Bay shortly after their confluence.
 The southern part of Hiranai is mainly mountainous.
 The edges of the town make up the bulk of the Asamushi-Natsudomari Prefectural Natural Park.